nickserv/tracking/README.md

     -h, --help                       displays this help information
 ```

-##Ideas (future)
-- hashtag-like tags for organizing tasks
-- different ways to view your data

 ##Contributing to tracking
 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.